Anluan Irish Terriers

 • Grooming: Time does not alway work with me.
 While I enjoy trimming broken coated terriers I just don't have the time to work on other peoples dogs.
 I can recommend a couple of good trimmers who know how to get a proper trim on your dog.

-• Rescue service: I will take and re-home any unwanted Irish Terrier.
-I guarantee that if you can no longer keep your Irish Terrier, I will take it back and find it another home.
+Rescue service: I guarantee that if you can no longer keep an Irish Terrier that you purchased from us, we will will assist you in finding it another home.

 • Stud service: My stud dogs are available to approved bitches.
 I can offer frozen and chilled semen, shipped to all parts of the World.
-I can also care for bitches in season if they need to travel here, I have a modern kennel facility with a half acre fully fenced exercise yard.
+I can also care for bitches in season if they need to travel here, I have a modern kennel facility with fully fenced exercise yards.

 Hoogie hard at work!